Abe011118/My-Refocus-Assignments./README.md

 To change my current job from a machine programmer to a web developer

 Reasons why you want to be a web developer
-To change my career and to pursue a web developer  -->
+To change my career and to pursue a web development industry  -->